kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ## My new development

 In 2021 July-August, I have developed a new project named [`materialstore`](https://github.com/kazurayam/materialstore).
-It is a domain-specifc storage system written in Groovy.
+It is a domain-specifc file system written in Groovy.
 In this project I have re-designed and re-implemented my idea from scratch.
 I have achieved the followings.

 ### (1) Simpler codeset